Here are a few best practices you can employ to help make sure registration is easy for your students.

 The example below shows what a student might see while trying to register for a section of a course.
 Note here that the instructor gave all the courses the same name.

-Activate courses you're teaching with / Deactivate courses you're not teaching with
+Activate courses you're teaching with and deactivate courses you're not teaching with

 If a course is active, students can register in it.
 You'll make it easier for your students and yourself if you activate only the courses that you want students to enroll in.

 You should also re-name and deactivate courses from previous semesters.

 Each course that you activate, including each branch of a master, has a unique URL.
 Give the correct URL, along with information on registering a code, purchasing access, or signing up for free trial access, to each of your sections.
 If you're not sure where to find these instructions, click View Activation Message for each course on your dashboard.

 Copy and paste "Course Activated" messageThis message includes the course URL and instructions for students on how to enroll in your course.